Ukrainian President Says Ukrainian Delegation Will Meet Russians Without Preconditions | Ukraine and Russia

-Ukraine’s President Volodymyr Zelensky said on Sunday that he had agreed to talk to Russia and that the meeting would take place on the border with Belarus, near Chernobyl.
+President Volodymyr Zelensky of Ukraine said on Sunday that he had agreed to speak with Russia and the meeting was set on the border with Belarus, near Chernobyl.
+In the early afternoon, an aide to Ukraine’s interior minister said negotiations had already begun.

 The decision was taken after mediation by Belarusian President Alexander Lukashenko.
 The announcement came at the same time of day that Russian President Vladimir Putin ordered his country’s military command to place retaliatory nuclear weapons on a high alert.